pestphp/docs/writing-tests.md

 # Writing Tests

-This section is intended to provide you with a brief overview of the how to wriet tests using Pest.
+This section is intended to provide you with a brief overview of the how to write tests using Pest.
 Upon successful [installation](/docs/installation) of Pest, you will find the following files and folders in your project:

 ```plain
 ├── 📂 tests